tipping etiquette for hotels in Italy

 In Italy tip Good Service at hotels

-tipping etiquette for restaurants in Italy
+tipping in restaurants in Italy

 In Italy there's no need to tip at restaurants

-You are not expected to tip in Italy.
+You are not expected to tip restaurants in Italy.
 A service charge is sometimes added to the bill, ranging from 1 to 3 Euros, or 10% - 15%.
 This charge must be indicated on the menu.
 Some may also add an extra charge for the diner ware and extras (tablecloth, silverware, plates, bread, etc.), this is normal.
 But check your bill!

 If the service charge isn't included, people usually round up the bill, as in many European countries (leaving a 20 Euro bill for an 18 Euro meal for instance).
 If the service is exceptional, it is okay to give a good tip, although this is never expected.

-tipping etiquette for spas in Italy
+tip etiquette at spas in Italy

-At italian spas Tip 10% if service is exceptional
+At Italian spas Tip 10% if service is exceptional

 for tour guides TIP 5 Euros but it's optional